Holly Mckay

 More recently, the gold price has also been given a boost from central bank buying.
 This is where a country’s central bank (like the Bank of England, or Federal Reserve) buy gold as part of their financial reserves.
 Historically, central banks have bought a lot of US government bonds to store their wealth, but as geopolitical tensions have risen, central banks have chosen to buy gold instead.

 Since Russia’s invasion of Ukraine, and the resulting sanctions on Russian assets, central bank buying has been more than double the average rate.
 China, Russia, India and Poland have all been major buyers of gold.
+Central banks have accumulated over 1,000 tonnes of gold in each of the last three years, significantly higher than the 400-500 tonnes average over the preceding decade[4]

 The future for the gold price

-Given the events at the start of April, we could be migrating closer to a bull scenario, with large upside risk to inflation, dollar depreciation and potential for bond yield compression (depending on the reaction function of the Fed).
+We could be migrating closer to a bull scenario, with large upside risk to inflation, dollar depreciation and potential for bond yield compression (depending on the reaction function of the Fed).

 We certainly think that speculative demand for gold should remain high with rising risks of recession and inflation.
 In this scenario, gold prices could reach $4,210/oz.